 Sixteen years ago, my husband and I got married – we spent 6 years on our own before having kids.
-One of the few things that I remember from way back then was going out to public places, or to family events and saying things like “my kids will never…” or, “why don’t those parents….” — and at some point, I’m sure you did too.
+One of the few things that I remember from way back then was going out to public places, or to family events and saying things like “my kids will never…” and, “why don’t those parents….” — and at some point, I’m sure you did too.
+It’s always so easy to say those things when you don’t have kids of your own.

 When I think about the joy involved with parenting, I look back to how we were raised as kids.
 Much of our anxiety as parents probably stems back to that notion that as a child, your life must be magical – or you have failed as a parent.